In this document:

 However, there are lots of special situations where you want to do something a little different.
 For example:

-- You want to set up to take interview appointments during a three-day job fair
+- Take interview appointments during a three-day job fair

-- You want to offer a limited-time offer of a free consultation session
+- Offer a limited-time offer of a free consultation session

-- You want people to schedule times for portraits during a single day
+- Schedule times for portraits during a single day

 - Scheduling meetings with parents during a parent/teacher night at school